-The silver lining is that almost all of the newer motherboards, cheap and expensive, offer an M.2 slot that support NVMe SSDs.
+The silver lining is that almost all the newer motherboards, cheap and expensive, offer an M.2 slot supporting NVMe SSDs.

-In this is article we will look in detail at whether your motherboard supports NVMe SSDs or not.
-We will also learn how to figure which out which GENERATION of NVMe SSDs your motherboard supports.
+In this article, we will examine whether your motherboard supports NVMe SSDs.
+We will also learn how to figure out which generation of NVMe SSDs your motherboard supports.

-The generation of NVMe SSDs your motherboard supports is a very important characteristics as every newer generation of NVMe SSDs significantly improves the transfer speed compared to the previous generation.
+The generation of NVMe SSDs your motherboard supports is an essential characteristic, as every new generation of NVMe SSDs significantly improves the transfer speed compared to the previous generation.

 Does My Motherboard Support NVMe SSD? – How to Check

-The easiest way to know if your motherboard supports NVMe SSD or not is to check the motherboard’s manufacturer’s specsheet.
+The easiest way to know whether your motherboard supports NVMe SSD is to check the manufacturer’s spec sheet.

-You must check the storage or hard drive section of the specsheet to figure out what kind of drives it supports.
+You must check the spec sheet’s storage or hard drive section to figure out what kind of drives it supports.

-However, there are several caveats and details that you must be aware of when figuring exactly hat kind of SSDs you motherboard can support.
+However, there are several caveats and details that you must be aware of when figuring out precisely what kind of SSDs your motherboard can support.

 PCIe and SATA Interfaces

-A PCIe gen 3 NVMe SSDs can reach typical speeds of 3500 MB/s and the latest PCIe gen 4 NVMe SSDs can reach typical speeds of about 5500 MB/s.
+PCIe gen 3 NVMe SSDs can reach typical speeds of 3500 MB/s, and the latest PCIe gen 4 NVMe SSDs can reach typical speeds of about 5500 MB/s.

-Hence, it is very important to note that ‘SATA’ SSDs are NOT the same as ‘PCIe NVMe’ SSDs!
+Hence, it is important to note that “SATA” SSDs are NOT the same as “PCIe NVMe” SSDs!